trefx/5s-crate/0.2-DRAFT/index.md

 _The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](https://doi.org/10.17487/RFC2119)] [[RFC8174](https://doi.org/10.17487/RFC8174)] when, and only when, they appear in all capitals, as shown here._

-    Note that all references to schema.org types/properties/instances use the prefix `http://schema.org/` (not https) to correspond with their official JSON-LD context.
+**Note**: All references to schema.org types/properties/instances use the prefix `http://schema.org/` (not https) to correspond with their official JSON-LD context.

 ## Overview